Suitable for: Anyone who is a rideshare driver |

 When you come to complete your BAS on Airtax, every expense entry you make and business use percentage you apply impacts your overall GST position for the period.
 The effect of this can range from a couple of dollars, to over $100, which is why it is so important to use an accurate and consistent approach as you work through your BAS.

-Our Airtax BAS form has been developed in a collaboration between our PwC Accountants and our customers.
-A lot of our customers say the BAS form is so simple to use, however we recognise for a first time user it can be a bit complicated.
+Our Airtax BAS form has been developed in a collaboration between our Accountants and our customers.
+A lot of our customers say the BAS form is so simple to use, however, we recognise for a first time user it can be a bit complicated.

 Breaking down the form

-Firstly the user needs to sign-up for Airtax and then start a BAS for the relevant period.
-Please see this article if you are unclear on what BAS periods related to you.
+Firstly, the user needs to sign-up for Airtax and then start a BAS for the relevant period.
 Once you have completed sign-up, then you can start a BAS from your dashboard here and clicking the BAS plus-sign (highlighted below).

-Below is a background of an example Airtax user's rideshare business for a given BAS quarter:
+Background context for an Airtax user's rideshare business for the quarter:

 - They are a rideshare driver, and use their car sometimes for personal use.